jakobii/test-falsy/README.md

 - Alias: **-e**

 ### -AsFalse
-Cause Test-Null to return [bool]$False when the value provided qualifies as blank or null.
+Cause Test-Falsy to return [bool]$False when the value provided qualifies as blank or null.
 - Parameter type: **Switch**
 - Required: **False**
 - Alias: **-af**

 ### -Verbosely
-Will cause Test-Null to write to the host the type that is matched if null is found.
+Will cause Test-Falsy to write to the host the type that is matched if null is found.
 - Parameter type: **Switch**
 - Required: **False**
 - Alias: **-v**

 ### Alias
-The module will set *Test-Null* with an alias of ***tn***
+The module will set *Test-Falsy* with an alias of ***tn***

 # Examples